YuanlongLiu/SigMod/README.md

 The source code and user manual are included in the SigMod_v2.zip file.
 If you are intereseted in the method or meet any problem in your application, feel free to contact: yuanlong.liu@inserm.fr

 * Author: Yuanlong LIU
-* Affiliation: 1INSERM (French National Institute of Health and Medical Research), Genetic Variation and Human Diseases Unit, UMR-946, Paris, France
+* Affiliation: INSERM (French National Institute of Health and Medical Research), Genetic Variation and Human Diseases Unit, UMR-946, Paris, France

 ## Please cite
 * Yuanlong Liu, Myriam Brossard, Damian Roqueiro, Patricia Margaritte-Jeannin, Chloé Sarnowski, Emmanuelle Bouzigon, Florence Demenais; SigMod: an exact and efficient method to identify a strongly interconnected disease-associated module in a gene network.
 Bioinformatics 2017 btx004. doi: 10.1093/bioinformatics/btx004